Vprashant/LangGPTEval/README.md

 **Happy Evaluating!** 🎉

 LangGPTEval is here to make your RAG model evaluations precise and easy.
-If you have any questions or need further assistance, feel free to reach out to our support team.
+If you have any questions or need further assistance, feel free to reach out to me.

 ---